Street Fighter III: Development

-The finalized cast however still proved difficult to create.
+The finalized cast, however, still proved difficult to create.
 Yasuda continued to work on the character designs, attempting to stay within Sadamoto's design constraints unlike previous games where he made the design choices more directly.
 In an interview with gaming website Polygon, when asked if in retrospect the game would have done better if it had not been a Street Fighter title, Yasuda stated while he liked some of the characters, "if I had to change the past, I'd rather just not have worked on that game at all".
 Meanwhile, Capcom's North American branch's design support for the title, Chris Tang, expressed shock at seeing the new character designs once they were revealed, with the character Oro in particular causing him to question if Yasuda had left Capcom.
 Other issues arose from a lack of software support to develop for the CPS-3 hardware, and the amount of detail the higher resolutions demanded of the designs.
-Character balance also proved an issue, as unlike other Capcom fighting games each developer was in charge of fine tuning their own character's gameplay, resulting in some feeling more suitable for Street Fighters gameplay, while others felt more in line with Capcom's Darkstalkers fighting game franchise.
-The long development meanwhile caused one planned character, Hugo, to be delayed until the game's follow up title, Street Fighter III: 2nd Impact, alongside other new character and returning character Akuma.
+Character balance also proved an issue, as unlike other Capcom fighting games, each developer was in charge of fine tuning their own character's gameplay, resulting in some feeling more suitable for Street Fighters gameplay, while others felt more in line with Capcom's Darkstalkers fighting game franchise.
+The long development caused one planned character, Hugo, to be delayed until the game's follow up title, Street Fighter III: 2nd Impact.

 The game was first unveiled at the Japan Amusement Machine and Marketing Association show in September 1996, in the form of a few minutes of footage incorporated into Capcom's PR demo tape.
 In an interview shortly before this show, Capcom senior planner Shinji Mikami stated that it would be impossible to convert Street Fighter III to any of the home consoles on the market at the time.
 This prompted rumors that it would be ported to the then-upcoming Panasonic M2.
 In January 1997, IGN witnessed a demonstration of the game in development on Nintendo 64 and 64DD; IGN and its anonymous insider speculated that the game might join the launch of the upcoming 64DD peripheral in Japan, which was scheduled for late 1997.
 Capcom referred to the Nintendo 64 release as "just a rumor", and Nintendo would coincidentally delay the launch of the 64DD peripheral until December 1999 anyway.
-Amending Mikami's earlier statement, in late 1997 Capcom said it might be possible to port Street Fighter III to the Sega Saturn if one of the console's RAM expansion cartridges were used.
+Amending Mikami's earlier statement, in late 1997, Capcom said it might have been possible to port Street Fighter III to the Sega Saturn if one of the console's RAM expansion cartridges were used.